Page id: 4377

-ERIAC Serbia will promote the cultural values of Roma in Serbia through its activities, and opens their space for critical artistic review, for the exchange of creative ideas, the presentation of artistic achievements, and also for dialogue and development of mutual respect and understanding through expanding knowledge and a positive image of Roma.
-With the priority of promoting Roma arts and culture, and Roma identity, artists will be offered the opportunity to present themselves through their own artworks.
-Institutional partnerships will be crucial for the preservation and promotion of Roma identity.
+ERIAC Serbia promotes the cultural values of Roma in Serbia through its activities, and opens their space for critical artistic review, for the exchange of creative ideas, the presentation of artistic achievements, and also for dialogue and development of mutual respect and understanding through expanding knowledge and a positive image of Roma.
+With the priority of promoting Roma arts and culture, and Roma identity, artists are offered the opportunity to present themselves through their own artworks.
+Institutional partnerships are crucial for the preservation and promotion of Roma identity.
 We look forward to a bright future with ERIAC Serbia.

 Serbian President Aleksandar Vučić, inaugurated the first branch of the European Roma Institute for Arts and Culture (ERIAC) and the new headquarters of the Roma Education Fund (REF).

 Speaking about the launch, President Vučić said: “The opening of the European Roma Institute for Arts and Culture and the Roma Education Fund in Belgrade shows how much effort Serbia is investing in preserving the Roma language and culture, quality youth education, and greater Roma participation in public life, fighting discrimination, and respecting social equality and human rights.
 In this way, we are creating a better future for all citizens, because a better life for Roma means a better life for Serbia.”